ansys/pydpf-core/docs/source/user_guide/operators.rst

     array([8.20217171e-07, 6.26510654e-06, 0.00000000e+00])

-Here, the only the maximum displacements in the X, Y, and Z components were transferred and returned as a numpy array.
+Here, only the maximum displacements in the X, Y, and Z components are transferred and returned as a numpy array.

-For small data sets, it is perfectly acceptable to compute the maximum of the array in numpy.
-Indeed, there are times where it may be necessary to have the entire data array for a given result type, but many times it is not strictly necessary.
-In those cases, it is faster to not transfer the array to Python, but rather compute the maximum of the fields container within DPF and then return the result to Python.
+For small data sets, you can compute the maximum of the array in Numpy.
+While there may be times where having the entire data array for a given result type is necessary, many times it is not necessary.
+In these cases, it is faster not to transfer the array to Python but rather to compute the maximum of the fields container within DPF and then return the result to Python.

-Note that here we are instantiating operators with other operators with other operators:
+This example instantiates operators with other operators:

 .. code-block:: python